 Deciding whether to offer Lucky Charms, Raisin Bran and oatmeal or Rice Krispies, granola and Capt’n Crunch can be challenging just like choosing which benefit plans an employer should offer employees.
 Working with a Benefits Consultant and conducting employee surveys and/or, having an employee focus group, can help determine the options that an employee group will value most and will fit within an employer’s budget constraints.

-Insurance Associates, a Marsh and McLennan Company, assists our employer group clients with designing an employee benefit package that will appeal to multi-generational employee populations and work within the company budget.
+Marsh & McLennan Agency, known locally as Insurance Associates, assists our employer group clients with designing an employee benefit package that will appeal to multi-generational employee populations and work within the company budget.
 Our team helps determine what employees want from their employer and how best to ensure employees understand what is offered.
 If you feel your offerings have become stale and need some refreshing, we have the team that can help.

-Contact us today to learn more about the services that MMA/MMA’s Employee Health & Benefits Department can provide:
+Contact us today to learn more about the services that MMA’s Employee Health & Benefits Department can provide:

 Senior Benefits Consultant

-About the Author: Carolyn Robbins joined Insurance Associates in 2005.
+About the Author: Carolyn Robbins joined Marsh & McLennan Agency, known locally as Insurance Associates in 2005.
 She began her career as a large group sales representative for an Insurance Company before becoming an insurance broker in 1991.
 Just prior to joining MMA, Carolyn served as a Vice President at Patterson//Smith Associates and USI in Virginia.
 Carolyn’s specialty is helping her clients design, implement and maintain cost effective employee benefit plans.